Napavine, Washington: Education

 The first school constructed in Napavine was a one-room schoolhouse in 1893.
 The building was replaced in 1913 with a two-story, six-room school in 1913.
 Four years later, high school classes were first offered.
 A new school was built once again in 1922.

 Napavine School District operates two public schools in the city of Napavine, an elementary school and a combined middle-school-high school, known as Napavine High School.
 As of 2022, the total enrollment was recorded at 814 students.
 The high school has a 2B athletics classification and plays in the Washington Interscholastic Activities Association (WIAA) Southwest Washington District 4.
 Napavine also is home to the Napavine Christian Academy owned by the Baptist church.

-The Napavine high school boys football team won the WIAA 2B state championship in 2008, 2016 and 2022.
+State titles for Napavine High School includes three WIAA 2B state championships for the boys football team in 2008, 2016 and 2022.
 The girls basketball team won the 2B state championship in 2024, overcoming Okanogan by a score of 41-40 on a 3-point shot with 16 seconds left to play in regulation.
+The boys baseball team won their first 2B state title in 2026, defeating three-time defending champion Tri-Cities Prep by a score of 10 to 5.